Chemical Spill Response at Haydarpasa Port

 A severe thunderstorm caused a crane to collapse and fire to break out at Istanbul’s Haydarpasa Port on July 27.
 The Large crane toppled at Haydarpasa port, near the Bosporus tunnel, causing an explosion and massive blaze.

 After the cranes’ collapse, leakage in the containers on the land and chemical spills go to seawater in the Marmara Sea area during bad weather.
 The estimated (one) 1 ton of spillage happens at the port.
 Mavi Deniz Tier 3 Oil Spill Equipment is on standby in the harbor for an emergency in a 40” Emergency Container.
-100 m Oil Boom is launched around the port, and chemical absorbent pads and booms, spill kits, and portable vacuum machines are used to collect the chemical on the land and water.
+100 m Oil Boom is launched around the port, and chemical absorbent pads and booms, spill kits, and portable vacuum machines collect the chemical on the land and water.
 Dangerous wastes are transported to the licensed Izaydas Waste Reception Factory.
 In 2-week time operation has been finished.

 1. Assess and Communicate